DeclarativeHub/ReactiveKit/README.md

 name.on(.next("Jim")) // prints: Hi Jim!

-// ReactiveKit provides few extension toon the ObserverProtocol so we can also do: name.next("Kathryn") // prints: Hi Kathryn!
+// ReactiveKit provides few extension toon the ObserverProtocol so we can also do: name.send("Kathryn") // prints: Hi Kathryn!

-name.completed()
+name.send(completion: .finished)
 ```

-> Note: When using ReactiveKit you should actually use `PublishSubject` instead.
+> Note: When using ReactiveKit you should actually use `PassthroughSubject` instead.
 It has the same behaviour and interface as `Subject` we defined here - just a different name in order to be consistent with ReactiveX API.

 As you can see, we do not have a producer closure, rather we send events to the subject itself.
 The subject then propagates those events to its own observers.